adanwilliamdev/adanwilliamdev/README.md

 ---

-## 📚 Minha Biblioteca
+## 📚 My Library

-Sistema Full Stack para gerenciamento de filmes e séries, permitindo organizar uma biblioteca pessoal e acompanhar o progresso de conteúdos assistidos.
+A full-stack system for managing movies and TV shows, allowing users to organize a personal library and track their watching progress.

-**Principais funcionalidades:**
+**Key features:**

-* Cadastro de filmes e séries
+* Movie and TV show registration
-* Integração com TMDB
+* TMDB integration
-* Controle de temporadas e episódios
+* Season and episode tracking
-* Dashboard com estatísticas
+* Dashboard with statistics
-* Autenticação JWT
+* JWT authentication
-* Controle de usuários e permissões
+* User and permission management
-* API REST
+* REST API

 **Stack:**